niaid/virome-pipeline/README.md

 ## Notes

-- This is tested to run on Locus.
+- This is tested to run on NIAID's HPC Locus.
 However, it would be easy to adapt to another HPC that uses environment modules by making your own cluster config file (with the correct module names and job parameters), and your own job submit script (in particular modifying the `$clustercmd` for whatever job scheduler your HPC uses).
 - In the future, we will work on making it more general (perhaps using conda or a containerized workflow instead of environment modules)
 - Also, adding additional steps for specialized analysis and making the pipeline more flexible.